-At OA, we strive to inspire the academic interest of our students so they excel in their studies, learn to become leaders, and give back to their community.
+At OA, we strive to inspire the curiosity of our students so that they excel in their studies, learn to become leaders, and give back to their community.
 The word "education" originates from the root educt: "to place before, to draw out, or to give opportunity."
 The Outdoor Academy gives students the opportunity to discover a new way of learning: one that will benefit them throughout their life.

-Each student's schedule typically includes six academic courses plus Work Crew and Outdoor Education.
-The English and Natural Science curricula will be the same for all students.
+Each student's schedule typically includes five academic courses plus Crafts, Outdoor Education (PE), and Health & Wellness.
+The English and Environmental Science curricula will be the same for all students.
 Math and Spanish will be determined by the student's curricular needs and our course offerings.
-Students will select Environmental Seminar or World History.
-In Crafts classes, students will have the opportunity to learn a wide variety of skills, including woodcarving, blacksmithing, bookmaking, cooking, weaving, knitting, and more.
+Students will select between United States or World History.
+In Crafts classes, students will have the opportunity to learn a wide variety of skills, including woodcarving, blacksmithing, bookmaking, cooking, weaving, and more.

 Students who enroll in The Outdoor Academy are expected to maintain a positive attitude toward their studies and extracurricular activities.
-As you will note under the "Major rules and reasons for being expelled" (see pages 12-13), violating the intellectual and community spirit of The Outdoor Academy is not tolerated.
-The Outdoor Academy is a school designed and run for students who value the opportunity to attend and who are ready to meet the expectations of the school.
-Skipping or being late to classes, being disruptive or disrespectful of others, consistently having a bad attitude, or failing to meet expectations of The Outdoor Academy are behaviors that indicate to the faculty and administration that a student does not want to be enrolled.
+As you will note under the "Major rules and reasons for being expelled" section (see pages 12-13), violating the intellectual and community spirit of The Outdoor Academy is not tolerated.
+OA is designed and run for students who value the opportunity to attend and who are ready to meet the expectations of the school.
+Skipping or being late to classes, being disruptive or disrespectful of others, consistently having a bad attitude, or failing to meet expectations of the school would indicate to the faculty and administration that a student does not want to be enrolled.

-Students will be expected to maintain a high level of academic integrity and personal investment in their learning process while at The Outdoor Academy.
-Some of the academic challenges and benefits facing students are learning time management, enhancing study skills, and becoming full and active participants in the classroom.
+OA students will be expected to maintain a high level of academic integrity and personal investment in their learning.
+Some of the academic challenges and benefits facing students may include: learning time management, enhancing study skills, taking on leadership roles, and becoming full and active participants in the classroom.
 The school's academic setting, both indoors and out, is creative, motivating, and inspiring.
 Students quickly realize that their success is determined by more than simply keeping up with homework and doing well on tests.
 They learn to become part of intellectual discussions and to fully engage in the learning process, which builds a new level of academic confidence.